freerange/site/soups/weeknotes/week-358.snip.markdown

 ## Smart Answers

-It was good to have [Erik][erik-eide] back this week and to be able to continue handing our work over as best we can.
+It was good to have [Erik][erik-eide] back this week and to be able to continue handing our work over.

 Erik got straight back into it, making some improvements to "[Marriage abroad][marriage-abroad]" as part of some business-as-usual changes that had been requested.